Feeding Babies and Young Children

 - Mustard

-- For these common food allergens, wait two days between offering another common food allergen since reactions most likely occur within the first 48 hours of eating a food
+- For these common food allergens, wait two days between offering another common food allergen so that it is easier to identify which common food allergen caused a reaction

-- Once you have offered a common food allergen, continue to offer it on a regular basis to help maintain tolerance
+- Once you have offered a common food allergen, continue to offer it a few times a week to help maintain tolerance

 - Learn more about food allergies

-- Your baby can enjoy a variety of textures beginning right at six months.
-This includes soft, lumpy, tender-cooked mashed, ground, minced and diced pieces of food
+- Offer your baby a variety of textures beginning right at six months.
+This includes soft, lumpy, tender-cooked mashed, ground, minced and diced pieces of food.
+You do not need to offer purees first or even offer purees at all

-- Offer more than just purees.
-Learning to chew and self-feed are important developmental skills that take lots of practice
+- Learning to chew and self-feed are important developmental skills that take lots of practice

 - Allow your baby’s feeding skill level to guide you on what textures to offer